German Immigration as an Entrepreneur or Investor

 The encouragement of innovation and entrepreneurship is a declared goal of the German Residence Act.
-Company founders, sole proprietorships, managing directors and legal representatives of partnerships and corporations are therefore particularly privileged by the provision of § 21 German Residence Act.
-Before a residence permit pursuant to §21 can be applied for, the business concept must be carefully examined and needs to be adapted to the law’s requirements.
+Company founders, sole proprietorships, managing directors and legal representatives of partnerships and corporations are particularly privileged by the provision of § 21 German Residence Act.
+According to § 21 AufethG, the business concept must be carefully examined and adapted to the law’s requirements before applying for a residence permit.
 These preparations are often time-consuming, but they eventually pay off.

 As self-employed persons, applicants can obtain a residence permit under simplified conditions.
-However, in order for the intended self-employment to be recognised under German law it must primarily meet three requirements:
+However, for the intended self-employment to be recognised under German law, it must primarily meet three requirements:

 - It must meet an economic interest or regional need,